 BRIAN DE VALLANCE, SENIOR ADVISOR

-Brian de Vallance is Chief Operating Officer of Cambridge Global Advisors.
+Brian de Vallance is a Senior Advisor at Cambridge Global Advisors.

 Previously, he served as the Vice President of Policy & Outreach for the Center for Internet Security, Inc. (CIS), home of the Multi-State Information Sharing and Analysis Center and the CIS Critical Security Controls.
 CIS operates as a nonprofit entity to advance cybersecurity readiness and response for public and private sector enterprises.
 Brian was responsible for monitoring and coordinating CIS’s contributions to American cybersecurity policy at all levels of government including the U.S. Congress, the White House, and key state and local government associations.

 Before his time at Cambridge Global, Mr. de Vallance served as Assistant Secretary for Legislative Affairs at the U.S. Department of Homeland Security (DHS).
 In this position, Brian de Vallance acted as the DHS’s principal liaison with the U.S. Congress, coordinating and overseeing the Department’s legislative activity; working closely with authorization, appropriations, and oversight committees of the House and Senate to ensure that the Department’s priorities were reflected throughout the legislative and oversight process; and advising the Secretary, Deputy Secretary, and other senior leadership of the Department on legislative matters.